codex-team/editor.js/README.md

 ## Create Editor instance

-Create an instance of CodeX Editor and pass [Configuration Object](src/components/interfaces/editor-config.ts).
+Create an instance of CodeX Editor and pass [Configuration Object](src/components/interfaces/editor-config.ts) with `holderId` and tools list.
-Minimal params is a `holderId`, `tools` list and `initialBlock` marker.

 ```html
 <div id="codex-editor"></div>
 ```

-You can create a simple Editor only with a default Paragraph Tool by passing a string with element's Id (wrapper for Editor) as a configuration param or use default `codex-editor`.
+You can create a simple Editor with only default Paragraph Tool by passing a string with element's Id (wrapper for Editor) as a configuration param.
+Or use the default `codex-editor` id for wrapper.

 ```javascript
 var editor = new CodexEditor(); /** Zero-configuration */